davfive/gitspaces/README.md

 ## Upcoming Work

-- [ ] Convert bash scripts into python with a light shell wrapper (to support changing directories)
-- [ ] Convert bash scripts into golang with a light shell wrapper (to support changing directories)
+- [ ] Convert bash scripts into either python or golang with a light shell wrapper (to support changing directories)

 ## Overview